-- clear procedures exist to support the safety, health, wellbeing and inclusion of all children enrolled at the service - service practices support the enrolment of children and families with specific health care requirements - information is provided to staff and volunteers about managing individual children's' medical conditions - requirements for medical management plans are provided by parents/guardians for the child - risk-minimisation and communication plan are developed in conjunction with Athol Road Primary School Kindergarten. and parents/guardians.
+- clear procedures exist to support the safety, health, wellbeing and inclusion of all children enrolled at the service - service practices support the enrolment of children and families with specific health care requirements - information is provided to staff and volunteers about managing individual children's' medical conditions - requirements for medical management plans are provided by families for the child - risk-minimisation and communication plan are developed in conjunction with Athol Road Primary School Kindergarten. and families.